Crypto Adoption Around the World: Iraq

 Low Trust in Banks

-Over time, confidence in Iraqi banks has declined, especially after recent sanctions from the US that have affected dollar deposits.
-With less trust in banks, more people and businesses are choosing cryptocurrencies as a safer way to manage their finances.
+Over time, confidence in some Iraqi banks has declined, especially after past sanctions from the US affected dollar deposits.

 Get UPay Crypto Card